Director of Orchestral Studies, Interim Director of Wind Ensemble

-DEAN ANDERSON is currently completing his second season as the Music Director for the Dana Point Symphony.
+DEAN ANDERSON is currently completing his third season as the music director for the Dana Point Symphony.
 Additionally, he holds a faculty position at Fullerton College as music director for the Fullerton College Symphony, where he also teaches violin and viola.
 He is frequently engaged as an orchestra clinician and has worked with youth ensembles from across the United States.

 He has been invited to guest conduct on numerous occasions and has led the Grumo Festival Orchestra (Grumo, Italy), Hong Kong Chamber Orchestra, Siam Sinfonietta (Bankgok, Thailand),Yakima Chamber Orchestra, Cerritos College Orchestra, and the Orange County Youth Symphony.
 In 2011, he was invited to guest conduct the Ho Chi Minh City Ballet Symphony in Vietnam and was the first American ever to conduct the orchestra professionally in Ho Chi Minh City.